openMindBase/mind_base_manager/README.md

 ![](images/germany_math_graph.png)
 This is a picture of our theme map, which we have mapped until 20 March 2023.
 The topic is school mathematics in Germany.

+## Tech infomation
+For more infos about the tech lookup "paper/WhitePaper.pdf".

 ## To be continued...